 Finding available, accessible, and acceptable solutions has never been more urgent for practical COVID-19 medical relief efforts.
-The work of individuals like Nathaniel and Rob in producing open-source innovations like (PolyVent) and (VentOS) enables solutions to be made locally and helps address challenges like supply chain disruption and hoarding.
-Parts or components can be adapted and substituted to address local environmental considerations.
-For example, field hospitals in rainy parts of the world have different climactic concerns than hospitals in hot, dry, desert climates.
+The work of individuals like Nathaniel, Robert, Erich, and Ben in producing open-source innovations like PolyVent and VentOS enable solutions to be made locally and help address challenges like supply chain disruption and hoarding.
+At the same time, parts and components can be adapted and substituted to address local environmental considerations.
+For example, field hospitals in rainy parts of the world have different climatic concerns than hospitals in hot, dry, desert climates.

 These software and hardware projects enable local teams to create tailored ventilators based on PolyVent’s and VentOS’s reference designs.
-Local populations can produce critical resources faster and with ownership of the final product.
-These localized executions can even be further tweaked to meet specific community needs.
+Local populations can also produce critical resources faster and with ownership of the final product.
+Practically, all localized solutions can be further refined to meet specific community needs.

 Our mission includes the support of global health through collaborative, open, and sustainable innovation.
 Collaborative approaches to development have clear and demonstrable benefits.
-We have found collaboration fosters a sense of community and purpose at local and global levels and builds a culture of mutual support across these communities.
-Nathaniel and Rob Read’s partnership is an excellent example of what can happen when people have access to knowledge and resource, resulting in impactful solutions.
+It fosters a sense of community and purpose at local and global levels, and builds a culture of mutual support across these communities.
+The inventors’ partnership is an excellent example of what can happen when people have access to knowledge and resources, resulting in impactful solutions.